 Hey Folks!
 It’s been a LONG time since I’ve posted!
 Apologies for that.
 So I’ve been thinking about what sets Chiropractic apart from other professions, and why we’re crucial when we DO share so much of our scope and skills with many other professionals (physics, massage therapists, osteos, athletic therapists, etc.) and it ultimately comes […]

 Hey Friends!
 So the gym/clinic has signed up for the “Whole Life Challenge”.
 It’s a lifestyle challenge/game that is meant to help catalyze some changes to lifestyle habits through Nutrition, Exercise, Mobility work, Hydration, Sleep, Lifestyle (changes weekly), and Reflection/Journaling.
-It’s something I toyed with created WAY back when I was still in Chiro school, […]
+It’s something I toyed with creating WAY back when I was still in Chiro School but […]

 Awesome!
 I’m glad you’re willing to make the changes necessary to improve your health and prevent (or help heal from) a myriad of chronic diseases.
 Depending on where you’re coming from, you will face some cravings, some questioning, and possibly even some detox style symptoms (headache, constipation/diarrhea, etc.) Take that as the disclaimer it is. […]

 Hey Folks!
 I’ve had one hell of a hiatus from writing, but have been meaning to get back at it for the last few weeks.
 I’ve really been enjoying reading more research lately and creating the little sound bites of info from them (see them on my twitter feed here).
 But I have missed the […]

 Real Life Health is proud to bring on board Crystal Critch, RMT as our go to massage therapist.
 Crystal has been with us over a month now, and has helped numerous people perform and feel better.
 A regular massage is a great part of a healthy lifestyle.
 According to the majority of health advisers, they […]

 Phone: (705) 222-7213